pwjazz/mwanzia/README.markdown

 + Any Java objects that are sent to/from the client as JSON require the developer to manage the usual things like handling cyclic references, Hibernate lazy loading and so on.
-The Hibernate JPA Plugin provides a
-  @JsonReference annotation that makes this very easy, so for most scenarios developers don't need to worry about this.
+The Hibernate JPA Plugin automaticaly handles cyclic references using pass-by-reference semantaics, so for many scenarios developers don't need to worry about it.

 + Depending on which plugins are used, there may be other peculiarities.